Babylon A.D.: Filming

 The shooting schedule was slated to begin in June 2006.
 By February 2007, filming was slated to wrap in April to release Babylon A.D. in time for the coming Thanksgiving.
 In February, filming took place at Barrandov Studios.
 In March 2007, the filming crew, having shot in the Czech Republic, took a two-week hiatus to deal with uncooperative weather, such as the lack of snow, and problems with set construction.
 Crew members scouted Iceland for locations with snow to shoot six to eight days of footage, which was supposed to be done in February.
 Filming was also done with the leads Diesel, Michelle Yeoh, and Mélanie Thierry in Ostrava in March.
 The French visual effects company BUF Compagnie was contracted to develop the film's effects under the supervision of Stephane Ceretti.

-In April 2007, Babylon A.D. was reported to be over-budget and three weeks behind schedule.
-A lack of snow meant a skiing sequence to be shot in Eastern Europe had to be moved to Sweden.
-Later in the month, actor Lambert Wilson was cast into the film.
+In April 2007, actor Lambert Wilson was cast into the film.
 Filming was completed in May 2007.

 American artist Khem Caigan designed the sigil that appears as a tattoo on the right side of Toorop's neck – an emblem which originally appeared in the Schlangekraft Necronomicon in 1977.

-Mathieu Kassovitz said that 20th Century Fox interfered throughout production, and he never had a chance to shoot a scene the way it was scripted, or the way he wanted it to be.
-A French language documentary of the troubled creation of the film entitled Fucking Kassovitz was released in 2011.